DinisMachado87/buildashed-main/README.md

 ### Build a Shed!
 (Welcome Message)

 When clicking on the logo, the user is taken back to the welcome message, which is the index page.
 Here, a welcome message sets a personal and caring tone to the website.
-The page has one single block of text as if it was a paper letter.
+The page has one single block of text as if it were a paper letter.

 ![Welcome Message](Documentation/welcome.png)